-The draft 2021 /2022, IDP indicates that the latest LED strategy that will inform 2021/2022 was presented to Council for approval in March 2021.
+The 2021 /2022 IDP review indicates that the latest LED strategy that will inform 2021/2022 was presented to Council for approval on the 29 March 2021.

 Pertaining the issue of developing the district Business Investment and Retention Policy.
 The UEDA is in the process of developing a Business Retention Policies for all local municipalities.
 Investment Promotion and Facilitation Strategy developed in 2014.